-To identify opportunities for additional trees and greenery in the precinct to improve the amenity of streets and reduce the Urban Heat Island Effect to achieve outcomes as outlined in the City of Yarra Urban Forest Strategy 2017.
+To maximise opportunities for additional trees and greenery in the precinct to improve the amenity of streets and reduce the Urban Heat Island Effect to achieve outcomes as outlined in the City of Yarra Urban Forest Strategy 2017.

-- Infill trees at every opportunity possible i.e. where there are no awnings - Aim for tree spacings of 3-4m - Where possible develop shared continuous trenching for soil volume in tree pits - Explore use of structural soil/ strata cells in new tree pits - Diversify range of species in both trees and groundcovers - Increase garden bed areas where available and provide protective measure such as a 150mm high raised edge to prevent rubbish ingress and foot trekking through beds. - Use robust semi permanent fabricated tree guards until street tree establishment is achieved - Encourage different types of greening in front of shops and buildings, including vertical planting in canopies and against blank facades - Consider the status of future strategic projects (e.g. potential future accessible tram stops) when establishing the placement of trees
+• Infill trees at every opportunity possible i.e. where there are no awnings

+• Aim for tree spacings of 3-4m

+• Where possible develop shared continuous trenching for soil volume in tree pits

+• Explore use of structural soil/ strata cells in new tree pits

+• Aim for diversity in species of trees and greenery across the precinct as a whole, recognising that some discrete sections will be appropriate for uniform species.
+Trees and greenery to maintain adequate pedestrian access

+• Increase garden bed areas where available and provide regular maintenance and protective measures such as a 150mm high raised edge to prevent rubbish ingress and foot trekking through beds.

+• Use robust semi permanent fabricated tree guards until street tree establishment is achieved

+• Encourage different types of greening in front of shops and buildings, including vertical planting in canopies and against blank facades

+• Consider the status of future strategic projects (e.g., potential future accessible tram stops) when establishing the placement of trees

-- Plant trees where possible with tighter spacing of 3-4m to establish a dense canopy - Plant a variety of tree species to tie into the fabric of the street and avoid monocultures. - Protect tree planting by providing robust trunk protection and plant super advanced tree stock - Maintain a minimum 1.5m wide footpath for pedestrian movement. and allow access from adjacent parking spaces - Employ a continuous trench for tree and understory planting to achieve higher soil volumes.
-Garden beds to have a raised edge to discourage ingress of rubbish and prevent foot traffic damage - 6 Encourage greening of awnings, verandah posts and facades using both deciduous and evergreen vines
+- Plant trees where possible with tighter spacing of 3-4m to establish a dense canopy. - Protect tree planting by providing robust trunk protection and plant super advanced tree stock - Maintain a minimum 1.5m wide footpath for pedestrian movement. and allow access from adjacent parking spaces - Employ a continuous trench for tree and understory planting to achieve higher soil volumes.
+Garden beds to have a raised edge to discourage ingress of rubbish and prevent foot traffic damage - 5 Encourage greening of awnings, verandah posts and facades using both deciduous and evergreen vines

-An Adelaide precedent- vines planted in the footpath and trained to verandah
+An Adelaide precedent- vines planted in the footpath and trained to verandah provide greenery where there is no space for tree planting